jonathanstoll0603/Footy/README.md

 # Footy
-A simple application that provides up-to-date statistics, game schedules, and media of your favorite footy player
+A simple application that provides up-to-date statistics, game schedules, trade rumors, and media of your favorite footy players